A selection from…

 Lyrics © Paul Simon

-But taken (into bankruptcy) was exactly the fate of Kodak at the hands of management which could not see future opportunities due to vast successes of the past.
+But taken (into bankruptcy) was exactly the fate of Kodak at the hands of management which could not see future opportunities because of vast successes of the past.
 Let’s make no mistake Kodak’s past success was monumental.
 In 1996 Kodak was ranked the fourth most valuable brand behind Disney, Coca-Cola and McDonalds.
 It employed 140,000 people and controlled 90% of the film market.
 In 2012 Kodak filed for bankruptcy.

 So just what happened in those 16 years?